-The services of a ranger/guide for game drives costs US$20 per vehicle for day game drives but US$30 per person for night drives.
+The services of a ranger/guide for game drives cost US$20 per vehicle for day game drives but US$30 per person for night drives.
 Only pre-registered vehicles will undertake night game drives.
-Use of UWA guides is mandatory for night game drive
+The use of UWA guides is mandatory for night game drives.

 Chimpanzee Tracking Permits

-It has always been possible to pay visitation and other UWA fees (including gorilla tracking) in local currency and in recent years this has been the best way to pay, aside from the hassle of carrying large numbers of small-denomination US dollar bills.
+It has always been possible to pay visitation and other UWA fees (including gorilla tracking) in the local currency.
+In recent years, this has been the best way to pay, aside from the hassle of carrying large numbers of small-denomination US dollar bills.
 Note that while the UWA only accepts US$100 bills issued during or since 1997, they use a conversion rate lower than you’ll get in Kampala, so the double conversion generally works in your favor.

 In addition to personal entrance fees, private 4×4 vehicles pay an entrance fee of US$15 for Ugandan registrations and US$150 for foreign vehicles.
 Ugandan saloon cars pay US$10/Ush20,000, and foreign ones US$40.

-We understand that the bureaucratic process of paying park fees and acquiring the right legitimate reciepts is a hundy process in Uganda and we wouldn’t want you to go through that experience.
-Our licensed brand Nkuringo Safaris Ltd will process for you your permits and fees with UWA, on your behalf, and make sure you have your permit as soon as to drop into the country.
+We understand that the bureaucratic process of paying park fees and acquiring the right legitimate receipts is a hundy process in Uganda, and we wouldn’t want you to go through that experience.
+Our licensed brand Nkuringo Safaris Ltd will process your permits and fees with UWA on your behalf and make sure you have your permit as soon as to drop into the country.